CLR-WDI/KindJobs/Readme.md

   As the new owner, you will have the option to accept or decline all transfer requests.
 If the app has an ongoing cost, such as paid add-ons or dynos, then you will be asked to enter in a credit card before accepting, if you haven’t done so already.

+* Cancel transfer
-* The owner can cancel the transfer request at any time before the new owner accepts or declines the request.
+  The owner can cancel the transfer request at any time before the new owner accepts or declines the request.

 ## Deployment considerations